tlahin/roger_skyline_1/README.md

   After saving your new settings, restart networking by using command: `sudo systemctl restart networking`.

+# Changing SSH ports

+To edit the SSH settings we use command: `sudo vim /etc/ssh/sshd_config`

+On row number 15 there is `#Port 22` as a default.
-# How to change the SSH port
+Uncomment it and change the port number according to your liking.

-Adding banner art when logging in
+Restart ssh service: `sudo service ssh restart`.

-SSH access with public keys
+# SSH access with public keys

-Setup a Firewall
+# Setup a Firewall

-Set a DoS protection
+# Set a DoS protection

 Protecting against port scans